openharmony/docs/en/application-dev/ui/ui-js-animate-transform.md

-# Defining Animations with the transform Attribute<a name="EN-US_TOPIC_0000001171687726"></a>
+# Defining Animations with the transform Attribute

-Set the  **transform**  attribute for component rotation, scaling, translation, and skewing.
+Set the transform attribute for component rotation, scaling, translation, and skewing.

-## Designing Static Animation<a name="section82321901242"></a>
+## Designing Static Animation

 Create a square and rotate it by 90 degrees to form a rhombus.
 Cover the lower part of the rhombus with a rectangle to form a roof.
-Set the  **translate**  attribute of the rectangle to the coordinate \(150px, -150px\) to form a door, use the  **position**  attribute to translate the horizontal and vertical axes to the specified coordinates of the parent component \(square\), set the  **scale**  attribute to scale up the parent and child components together to determine the window size, and use the  **skewX**  attribute to skew the component and set the coordinate  **translate\(200px,-830px\)**  to form a chimney.
+Set the translate attribute of the rectangle to the coordinate (150px, -150px) to form a door, use the position attribute to translate the horizontal and vertical axes to the specified coordinates of the parent component (square), set the scale attribute to scale up the parent and child components together to determine the window size, and use the skewX attribute to skew the component and set the coordinate translate(200px,-830px) to form a chimney.

 ```
 <!-- xxx.hml -->
 <div class="container">